 Brooksville is a tiny town located in the state of Mississippi.
 With a population of 885 people and just one neighborhood, Brooksville is the 178th largest community in Mississippi.

-Because occupations involving physical labor dominate the local economy, Brooksville is generally considered to be a blue-collar town.
-70.05% of the Brooksville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Brooksville is a blue-collar town, with 70.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Brooksville is a town of construction workers and builders, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Brooksville who work in management occupations (8.70%), healthcare suport services (6.76%), and teaching (4.83%).

 Brooksville is very much a car-oriented town.
 This is because the population of Brooksville isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 97.33% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.